flatcap/mutt-wiki-old/features/ifdef.md

 Introduction
 ------------

-The “ifdef” command tests whether Mutt understands the name of a variable, function of command.
+The "ifdef" command tests whether Mutt understands the name of a variable, function of command.
 If it does, then it executes a config command.

 This useful command allows you to share one config file between versions of Mutt that may have different features compiled in.

 The command is of the form:

     ifdef <item> <config-command>

-where “item” can be the name of a $variable,
-\<function\> or command.
+where "item" can be the name of a $variable, \<function\> or command.

 Commands
 --------